thenorthsolution/Reciple/packages/docgen/README.md

 ## About

-`@reciple/docgen` parses typescript files generates json file for documentation to parse
+`@reciple/docgen` parses Typescript file to generate json file for documentation

 ## Usage